 The Standard Occupational Classification (SOC) is a classification of occupational information.
 SOC codes turn free flowing text about employees into useful codes that can be used to compare and group data together.
 A SOC code can generally be given based on a jobtitle and/or a list of duties that a person performs in a company.
 The type of company, retail, construction, manufacture can impact a SOC code.
-The current UK SOC taxonomy is the 2010 SOC system which is administered by the Office for National Statistics.
-SOC 2010 contains nine major groups, 25 sub-major groups, 90 minor groups and 369 individual SOC codes.
+The current UK SOC taxonomy is the 2020 SOC system which is administered by the Office for National Statistics.

 Automated & Manual SOC coding.

-We have automated systems than can apply a UK SOC code based on the following attributes: Company name, SIC code, Job title, Job description, Qualification required.
+We have automated systems that apply a UK SOC code based on the following attributes: Company name, SIC code, Job title, Job description.
 We don't need all of these attributes but the more that is available the better.

-Once our automated system has performed its SOC coding, we can then manually check the data and fill any gaps.
-Our manual research team specialise in classifying data.
+Once our automated system has performed its SOC coding, we can then manually quality check the data and fill any gaps.
+Our manual research team specialise in quality checking and classifying data.

 If you have a SOC coding project in mind then drop us a line, we would be happy to help if we can.